-As another year comes to a close and we explore possibilities for the next, I find that many executives and board members are reflecting on the “state of their organization.”
+As the pandemic becomes more manageable and we explore possibilities for the future, I find that many executives and board members are reflecting on the “state of their organization.”
 Many are asking the question: “Where do we go from here?”
-I was recently asked by a client about the best way to determine where to focus energies in the new year.
-My favorite diagnostic tool to accomplish this task is the nonprofit lifecycle (which can also be useful in strategic planning and board development).
+I was recently asked by a client about the best way to determine where to focus energies post-COVID.
+My go-to diagnostic tool to start this task is the nonprofit lifecycle (which can also be useful in strategic planning, growth projections and board development).
 It gives you a realistic sense of where your organization stands now (which may be different from where it was before the pandemic) and whether or not all of its elements are working in alignment with one another (see our piece on the Sustainability Flywheel).
 If they are in alignment and you are “in flow,” everything is synched up well.
 If they are not in alignment, you may be experiencing growing pains.
 You often feel these growing pains first without really knowing the source.
-For example, an organization’s programs and strategies may effectively function and have a strong reputation, yet the systems that support the organization’s core may not be able to keep up.
-Or, leadership may delegate decisions to middle management without sharing the “why,” creating functional bottlenecks.
-Or, program growth may outpace the ability to quantify and communicate impact, which, in turn, can make it harder to justify need to potential funders.
+For example, an organization’s programs and strategies may effectively function and have a strong demand and reputation (growth stage), yet the elements that support the organization’s operations may not be able to keep up (start-up stage).
+Or leadership may delegate decisions to middle management without sharing the “why,” creating functional bottlenecks.
+Or program demand may outpace the ability to quantify and communicate impact, which may make it harder to justify need to potential funders.
 These kinds of situations reflect an uneven rate of growth, which can create the classic chicken vs. egg dilemma.
-The nonprofit lifecycle is a great way to better understand where your organization is and begin to address growing pains, so you can create a steady rate of growth and alignment between all the elements of sustainability.
+The nonprofit lifecycle is a great way to better understand where your organization is and begin addressing growing pains, so you can create a steady rate of growth as well as alignment between all the elements of sustainability.
 Then, you can use your planning efforts to pull all the elements into alignment.

-- It Sets Realistic Expectations – Assessing the phase of each of your organization’s systems within the nonprofit lifecycle will allow you to identify whether the organization has the required resources to execute its strategy.
-Misalignment occurs when systems are in dissimilar phases of growth.
-For example, your programs might be in a growth phase while your finances are in start-up (which means that in the short-term, your reach might exceed your grasp).
-An organization best accomplishes its goals when it allocates resources to bring systems in line with each other.
+It Sets Realistic Expectations – Assessing the stage of each of your organization’s elements of sustainability within the nonprofit lifecycle will allow you to identify whether the organization has the resources needed to execute its strategy.
+Misalignment occurs when elements are in dissimilar stages of growth.
+For example, your programs might be in a growth stage while your finances are in start-up (which means that in the short-term, your reach might exceed your grasp).
+An organization best accomplishes its goals when it allocates resources to bring elements in line with each other.

-- It Determines the Best Leadership Fit – The capabilities of leadership must adjust as nonprofit organizations move from one phase in the lifecycle to the next.
-The nonprofit lifecycle can be a useful tool for a board in determining the qualities it should seek in Executive Director or leadership hires.
-For example, where Founders typically must be passionate and relational to spread the word about the cause in the idea phase, leaders must possess some degree of business acumen to build the organization’s systems as it transforms from the idea into the start-up phase.
+It Determines the Best Leadership Fit – The capabilities of leadership must adjust as nonprofit organizations move from one stage in the lifecycle to the next.
+The nonprofit lifecycle can be a useful tool for a board in determining the qualities it should seek in CEO/Executive Director or leadership hires.
+For example, where Founders typically must be passionate and relational to spread the word about the cause in the idea stage, growth leaders must possess strong business acumen to build the organization’s systems as it transforms from the start-up into the growth and maturity stages.